 Yet, professional barbers and shaving enthusiasts who have long been using straight razors continued to keep their skill.
 Therefore, the need for traditional shaving techniques and tools never went away.

 Currently, the demand for straight razors is going back up.
 More businesses are starting to manufacture their versions of the renowned shaving tool.
-The modern straight razor bears the same traditional design but is crafted through non-conventional techniques using better materials.
+The modern straight razor bears the same traditional design but is crafted through non-conventional techniques using better materials and some are even made to be travel-friendly.

-With today’s technology and superior artistry, straight razors have never worn a more functional and long-lasting design.
+With today’s technology and superior artistry, straight razors have never worn a more functional and long-lasting design that is also easier to clean compared to today's shaving tools.
 You can find quality straight razors, such as Naked Armor’s Lancelot Black Stainless Steel Razor, which embodies a sleek facade.

 Straight razors came a long way from simple one-edged blades to bearing a long-lasting stainless steel blade.
 Even with the threats from the convenient plastic disposable safety razors, straight razors remain valuable and irreplaceable grooming essential.